-Based on stakeholder input, a focus on increasing outreach, opportunity and frequency of support for unduplicated students will be central to NSD response to learning loss.
-The National School District will focus on mitigating learning loss, especially for students identified as special education, foster youth, English learner or socially economically disadvantaged through targeted interventions and support.
+National School District will be focused on mitigating learning loss, especially for students identified as special education, foster youth, English learner or socially economically disadvantaged through targeted interventions and support.
 Students will be assessed in the first few weeks of school in English language arts and math using multiple measures including but not limited to iReady, SchoolPace reading inventory, universal social/emotional screener, strength based assessment and teacher selected measures.
 Based on the data results, students will be provided with needed supports aimed at meeting grade level academic performance for students.
 Additionally, specialized support will be provided for English learners and students with disabilities.